-When faced with this trilemma, Neil Buchanan and Michael Dorf argue that the President should "choose the least unconstitutional option" of violating the debt ceiling, on the basis that taxing and spending are more fundamental Congressional powers, and the debt ceiling is largely meaningless as an operational constraint.
+When faced with this trilemma, Neil Buchanan and Michael Dorf argue that the President should choose the least unconstitutional option of violating the debt ceiling, on the basis that taxing and spending are more fundamental Congressional powers, and the debt ceiling is largely meaningless as an operational constraint.
 While the core reasoning of this argument is sound, it remains unsatisfying, in that it does not address the political and economic concerns that originally motivated the enactment of the debt ceiling, or alternatively, explain why such considerations are no longer meaningful or valid.
 Instead, by justifying breaching the debt ceiling on the basis that the only other alternatives are even worse, it leaves the internal flaws and incoherent legal logic of the debt ceiling intact.

-Perhaps most importantly, the trilemma framework omits the possibility of using a fourth constitutionally-articulated power - the money power - to resolve debt ceiling crises without actually violating the debt ceiling, or otherwise engaging in unconstitutional action.
-Reintroducing money creation on the ground floor of the relevant legal analysis has the potential to resolve the ostensible legal paradox at the heart of debt ceiling crises.
+Perhaps most importantly, the trilemma framework omits the possibility of using a fourth constitutionally-articulated power-the money power-to resolve debt ceiling crises without actually violating the debt ceiling or otherwise engaging in unconstitutional action.
+Reintroducing money creation to the budgetary process has the potential to resolve the ostensible legal paradox at the heart of debt ceiling crises.
 At the very least, it introduces new considerations and values that affect how different policy options should be weighed.

-In particular, this article argues that a better solution for resolving recurring debt ceiling crises is for the Treasury Secretary to issue a "trillion dollar coin" under an obscure provision of the Coinage Act, which authorizes minting platinum coins of any denomination, and use the generated funds to finance the deficit.
-In contrast to conventional wisdom, this solution would not be economically catastrophic, nor would it represent a significant departure from the kinds of accounting "gimmicks" that have historically been employed to avoid debt ceiling crises in the past.
+In particular, this Article argues that a better solution for resolving recurring debt ceiling crises is for the Treasury Secretary to issue a "trillion-dollar coin" under an obscure provision of the Coinage Act,7 which authorizes minting platinum coins of any denomination, and use the generated funds to finance the deficit in lieu of public debt issuance.
+In contrast to conventional wisdom, such an approach would not be economically catastrophic, nor would it represent a significant departure from the kinds of accounting "gimmicks" that have historically been employed to avoid debt ceiling crises in the past.

-Beyond its merits as a practical solution to debt ceiling crises, the trillion dollar coin proposal is theoretically interesting, and raises a number of novel statutory and administrative law questions.
-More broadly, taking the proposal seriously - if not necessarily literally - allows for consideration of the deeper constitutional implications of replacing the "trilemma" with a four-dimensional conceptual framework that includes money creation alongside spending, taxing, and borrowing.
-In doing so, it reveals new possibilities for fundamental monetary reform, beyond the acute legal relief the coin may or may not provide in moments of debt ceiling-induced crisis.
+Beyond its merits as a practical solution to debt ceiling crises, the trillion-dollar coin proposal is theoretically interesting, and raises a number of novel statutory and administrative law questions.
+More broadly, taking the proposal seriously-if not necessarily literally-allows for consideration of the deeper constitutional implications of replacing the "trilemma" with a four-dimensional conceptual framework that includes money creation alongside spending, taxing, and borrowing.
+In doing so, it reveals new possibilities for fundamental monetary reform, beyond